GoogleCloudPlatform/cas-gclb-rotation/README.md

-# cas-gclb-rotation
+# GCLB rotation tool for Certificate Authority Service

-A sample solution that periodically checks the status of SSL proxy load balancers and rotates their certificates (using a configured CA on [Certificate Authority Service](https://cloud.google.com/certificate-authority-service/docs)) when they reach a given % of their lifetime.
+This is a sample solution that periodically checks the status of SSL proxy load balancers and rotates their certificates (using a configured CA on [Certificate Authority Service](https://cloud.google.com/certificate-authority-service/docs)) when they reach a given % of their lifetime.

+**Note: This solution is not an official product and is not supported by Google, but is a sample provided for your reference.
+Direct use of this code in production is discouraged, but you may fork, modify and run this code as needed (subject to the license).**

 ## Quickstart (for a local run)
 ### Prerequisites: